 In the context of maxim B1, which should predominantly reflect the maxim of generosity, there is a mixture with the maxims of consensus and sympathy.
 There is a discrepancy between the statements in context 1 and the types of maxims referenced in this aspect.
 In this context, early childhood educators have engaged in communication that aligns with the maxim of wisdom, yet they still struggle to distinguish this from the substance of other maxims.
 The context of maxim B2 should predominantly showcase the maxim of generosity (giving by sharing), but it is intertwined with other maxims, such as wisdom, sympathy, humility, and consensus.
 In maxim B3, the expectation was for statements related to the maxim of appreciation; however, none of the responses specifically referred to it as such.
-Instead, many labeled it as the maxim of generosity, wisdom, or simplicity.
-For maxim B4, the expectation was for a dominance of simplicity, but it still overlaps with the maxims of wisdom and consensus.
+Instead, many labeled it as the maxim of generosity, but it still overlaps with the maxims of wisdom and consensus.